The Complete Guide to Prompt Engineering for QA Automation Engineers

 Example 1: Generating Test Cases

-Format: Gherkin (Given-When-Then)
+- Format: Gherkin syntax (Given-When-Then)

 Example 2: Writing a Bug Report

-Format: Standard bug report template with sections
+- Format: JIRA bug report template

 Example 3: Creating Documentation

-Length: 400-500 words
+- Length: 800-1000 words

 Quick Reference: Common QA Use Cases